 Did a quick wave of lightheadedness hit?
 That’s often a sign of low blood sugar, dehydration, or a sudden drop in blood pressure you get when you stand up quickly.
 You may need to slowly rise instead of hopping to your feet.

 Emotional changes and depression: It’s tough to adjust to the idea that you have a chronic disease, let alone one that’s hard to predict and that will take a physical toll.
 Fear of the unknown can make you anxious.
 Plus the disease damages nerve fibers in your brain, and that can affect your emotions.
 So can medications, like corticosteroids, used to treat MS. Get more information on how to manage depression with MS.

 Eye problems: In addition to the optic neuritis that comes with CIS, MS can cause:

-Muscle spasms : They usually affect your leg muscles.
+Muscle spasms: They usually affect your leg muscles.
 They’re an early symptom for almost half the people with MS. They also affect people with progressive MS. You might feel mild stiffness or strong, painful spasms.
 Read more on how to treat MS-related muscle spasms.

-Unusual sensations: In addition to the pins and needles sensation that’s part of CIS, you might also have severe itching, burning, stabbing, or tearing pains.
+Unusual sensations: In addition to the pins and needles sensation that’s part of MS, you might also have severe itching, burning, stabbing, or tearing pains.
 You could feel a tightness around your ribs or upper belly known as the MS hug.
 Doctors call these uncomfortable symptoms dysesthesia.
 View a slideshow on unusual symptoms and sensations caused by MS.

 These are problems created by your primary MS symptoms, not by damaged myelin.